 - Intensive training and management for type 1 and type 2 diabetes patients utilizing injectable therapies including multiple daily injections, insulin pump therapy, and continuous glucose monitoring.

 - Outpatient psychotherapy services focused on the needs of individuals and families experiencing difficulties with coping, psychological functioning, and/or family relationships within the context of diabetes.

-The USF Diabetes Center educational program is AADE-certified and provides individual and group education programs to promote improved understanding and diabetes management among patients (children, adolescents young adults, and older adults), their families, other healthcare providers, and the community.
+The USF Diabetes and Endocrinology Center educational program is AADE-certified and provides individual and group education programs to promote improved understanding and diabetes management among patients (children, adolescents young adults, and older adults), their families, other healthcare providers, and the community.
 Curricula include basic and intensive diabetes management, medical nutrition therapy, and behavioral and social influences of diabetes.
 Therapy seeks to mirror physiologic insulin delivery using multiple daily injections, insulin pump therapy, continuous glucose monitoring, and other advances in therapy and technology.
 In addition to traditional educational programs for patients and their families, the Center serves as a resource to health care providers through accredited professional education programs here at the Center (Annual Diabetes Updates) and through partnerships with local, regional, state (Departments of Education and Health), national, and international organizations.
-The Diabetes Center is committed to training of physicians, nurses, dietitians, psychologists and allied-health students at USF and affiliated academic institutions and societies.
+Our Center is committed to training of physicians, nurses, dietitians, psychologists and allied-health students at USF and affiliated academic institutions and societies.
 Regional partnerships include the Tampa Bay Endocrine Society.
 Membership is comprised of Bay-Area diabetes care providers working together to advance diabetes care in the Tampa Bay area through discussion of therapeutic challenges, innovative therapies, and clinical research opportunities.

 - Type 1 Diabetes TrialNet Affiliate conducting TrialNet studies including: